-\$275,810,000 NEW YORK CITY HOUSING DEVELOPMENT CORPORATION Multi-Family Housing Revenue Bonds,
+\$400,230,000 NEW YORK CITY HOUSING DEVELOPMENT CORPORATION Multi-Family Housing Revenue Bonds,

-\$100,810,000 2023 Series B-1 (Sustainable Development Bonds) \$50,000,000 2023 Series B-2 (Variable Rate) (Sustainable Development Bonds) \$125,000,000 2023 Series C (Index Floating Rate) (Federally Taxable) (Sustainable Development Bonds)
+\$198,030,000 2023 Series E-1\$32,615,000 2023 Series E-3 (Variable Rate)(Sustainable Development Bonds)(Sustainable Development Bonds)\$53,585,000 2023 Series E-2\$116,000,000 2018 Series L-1 (Variable Rate)(Sustainable Development Bonds)(Sustainable Development Bonds)

-This Official Statement Part I ("Part I") provides information as of its date (except where otherwise expressly stated) concerning the Corporation's 2023 Bonds.
-It contains only a part of the information to be provided by the Corporation in connection with the issuance and sale of the 2023 Bonds.
-Additional information concerning Bonds previously issued under the General Resolution, certain sources of payment and security for the Bonds (including the 2023 Bonds), the Corporation, and the mortgage loan program financed with the proceeds of the Bonds is contained in the Official Statement Part II ("Part II") and is subject in all respects to the information contained herein.
+This Official Statement Part I ("Part I") provides information as of its date (except where otherwise expressly stated) concerning the Corporation's 2023 Series E Bonds and 2018 Series L-1 Bonds.
+It contains only a part of the information to be provided by the Corporation in connection with the issuance and sale or remarketing, as applicable, of the 2023 Series E Bonds and the 2018 Series L-1 Bonds.
+Additional information concerning Bonds previously issued under the General Resolution, certain sources of payment and security for the Bonds (including the 2023 Series E Bonds and the 2018 Series L-1 Bonds), the Corporation, and the mortgage loan program financed with the proceeds of the Bonds is contained in the Official Statement Part II ("Part II") and is subject in all respects to the information contained herein.
 Certain defined terms used herein are set forth in "Appendix A-Definitions of Certain Terms."